chikaakta/visualkodo/README.md

 BACKEND
-We use an api tu save the projects of the users so that they can use it latter, the API is realized in PHP connected to a mariaDB database on our server.
+We use an api tu save the projects of the users so that they can use it latter, the API is realized in PHP connected to a mariaDB database on our server. password is encrypted to protect your acount, so only you have access to it.

 API documentation :